-Jim Levitt is the director of the Program on Conservation Innovation at the Harvard Forest, Harvard University, based in Petersham, Massachusetts, USA, and Associate Director of Land Conservatino Programs at the Lincoln Institute of Land Policy, based in Cambridge, Massachusetts.
+Jim Levitt is Manager of Land ConservatiON Programs at the Lincoln Institute of Land Policy, based in Cambridge, Massachusetts.
 In addition, he has ongoing fellowships at the Harvard Kennedy School and at Highstead, a non-profit advancing land conservation in New England.

 Levitt focuses on landmark innovations in the field of land and biodiversity conservation, both present-day and historic, that are characterized by five traits: novelty and creativity in conception, strategic significance, measurable effectiveness, international transferability, and the ability to endure.
 Such innovations include: the establishment of the first public open space in the English-speaking world in Boston in 1634; the creation of the world's first state and national parks at Yosemite and Yellowstone in 1864 and 1872; the invention of the world's first land trust in Massachusetts in 1891; and the ongoing emergence of landscape-scale conservation initiatives around the globe in the twentieth and twenty-first centuries.
 In each of these landmark innovations, key factors for success include: the engagement of highly talented social entrepreneurs; the leveraging of some of the most advanced technologies of the day; and the use of inventive financial and organizational tools.